qqilihq/mongoose-slugger/readme.md

 Install NPM dependencies with `yarn`.

 To execute the tests, use the `test.sh` script.
 It starts a new MongoDB Docker container and then executes the test cases.
+The test coverage report can be found in `coverage/index.html`.

 Why yet Another Tool?